 Not only that but Google’s YouTube site also moved into third position pushing Twitter down to fourth place, followed by LinkedIn.

-According to the new table just released Google+ is now placed second, reporting that Facebook‘s active users in December 2012 totalled a massive 693 million, compared to 343 million for Google+.
-As you can see in the chart a large percentage of the most popular social networks in the chart are based only in China.
+According to the new table just released, Google+ is now placed second, reporting that Facebook‘s active users in December 2012 totaled a massive 693 million, compared to 343 million for Google+.
+This significant rise in Google+’s user base highlights the platform’s growing influence in the social networking sphere.
+Google+ has managed to carve out a niche for itself by integrating with other Google services, making it a convenient choice for users who are already embedded in the Google ecosystem.

-“Data collected in GWI.8 (Q4 2012) demonstrates the continued shift in usage from localised social platforms to global ones with huge growth for Twitter, Google+ and Facebook.
+“Data collected in GWI.8 (Q4 2012) demonstrates the continued shift in usage from localized social platforms to global ones with huge growth for Twitter, Google+ and Facebook.
 The fastest growing network in 2013 in terms of “Active Usage” (defined as “Used or contributed to in the past month”) was Twitter which grew 40% to 288m across our 31 markets (approximately 90% of global internet population).
 21% of the global internet population now use Twitter actively on a monthly basis.
 This compares to 21% actively using YouTube, 25% actively using Google+ and a staggering 51% using Facebook on a monthly basis.”

 Source: Forbes : Global Web Index